 Only a handful of people left the boat together with us.
 There was a bus waiting for us at the harbor, and 20 minutes later we were at the Pulpit Rock trailhead.

 Good to know: Please note that at the moment, the boat stops at Forsand and not in Oanes as it did in the past.
 But the rest is the same – you take the bus from there to the Pulpit Rock trailhead.
 The company has a bus waiting for you when the boat arrives – it’s all very well organized.

 As I said, it was raining in the morning, but the weather forecast for Preikestolen showed dry weather in the afternoon.
 So instead of continuing straight to the Pulpit Rock, we decided to have a relaxing lunch first and wait for the rain to stop.
 And it did!

-There is a lodge with a restaurant at the Pulpit Rock trailhead (Preikestolen Mountain Lodge).
+There is a lodge with a restaurant at the Pulpit Rock trailhead (Preikestolen Base Camp).
 You can get a snack or a warm meal here, use a bathroom, refill your water bottles, or just warm up on a rainy day.

 Pulpit Rock Hike